zeekus/textfiles/pschism_build_document_with_spack.md

     extra_rpaths: []
 ```

-For AWS, install a newer gcc compiler 9.2.0 or 9.4.x
+For AWS, install a newer gcc compiler 9.2.0,  9.4.x, or something newer.
-Centos7 on AWS had gcc4.8.5, but is a bit dated.
-We add a newer one in this example.
+Centos7 on AWS has gcc4.8.5, but is a bit dated.
+This is how we may add a newer compiler.

 - To install a newer compiler run this.